-If close monitoring and assessment identify that a child is not making adequate progress, despite additional support being put in place, the SENCo will be consulted.
-Following discussion with parents, the pupil may be registered as needing 'SEN Support'.
-A 'Reach for the Stars' Individual Education Plan (IEP) identifying future small-step targets and support may be generated for a child.
+If close monitoring and assessment identify that a child is not making adequate progress, despite additional support being put in place, the SENDCo will be consulted.

+Following discussion with parents, the pupil may be registered as needing 'SEND Support'.
+A SEND Support Plan identifying future outcomes and support may be generated for a child.
 These targets and progress made towards them will be reviewed regularly with the child and their parent(s) or carer(s), by the class teacher.
 Ways that a child can be supported at home will be discussed, too.

-The SENCo also monitors IEPs periodically to check that the targets set are meeting the needs of each particular pupil and allowing him / her to progress in their learning.
-If a child has social and emotional or mental health difficulties he / she may also have a 'Pastoral Support Care Plan' which will be shared with pupils and parents in the same way as the IEP above.
+The SENDCo also monitors SEND Support Plans to check that the targets set are meeting the needs of each particular pupil and allowing him / her to progress in their learning.

+If a child has social and emotional or mental health difficulties he / she may also have a 'Pastoral Support Care Plan' which will be shared with pupils and parents in the same way as above.